 I n spite of low population and a limited number of towns and villages one thing many Icelandic places have in their favor is the fact they are managing to differentiate themselves from one another.
 A number of towns relying exclusively on fisheries just a dozen years back now have a completely different image in the local mind.

 This is something most foreigners know little about although more and more facts are leaking into the latest travel-guides editions.
 But it might help you determining your way here if driving around.
 So here go a few examples:

 We could also mention the towns of Selfoss, Borgarnes and Egilsstadir.
 All these are located at important crossroads on the Ring Road and are often thought of by locals as pit-stops on the way somewhere else.
 Reykjavik is naturally the capital and center of nightlife and Akureyri is the capital of the North for most people here.
 Seydisfjordur is the „ferry place“ as the stop for the only regular ferry from Europe.
-Last, but not least the village of Skagafjordur has long been associated with country music but that´s a long story.
+Last, but not least the village of Skagafjordur which was long associated with country music but that´s a long story with a tragic ending.

 PS: please consider using nine-time World Champion Hotel Booking Site below.
 It is our only source of income.